-After this step, the solution should look like following:
+After this step, the solution should look like the following:

 Adjust the MVCPluggableDemo’s RouteConfig.cs file to properly add the correct namespace overload to the routes.MapRoute() method:

-Here we’ll use the another overloaded version of routes.MapRoute() method which also take the namespace of the Controller.
+Here we’ll use another overloaded version of routes.MapRoute() method which also takes the namespace of the Controller.

 Set the output directory of Sale project to ..\..\bin\ so that it’s compiled DLLs are placed in the bin directory of the MVCPluggableDemo application:

 Setting related to connection strings, authentication, membership, role manager, profile, and session state are going to be placed in the web.config of your root directory.
-So remove all these section from the sale’s web.config.
+To remove all these sections from the sale’s web.config.

 • Create the Sale controller in the Sale project.